Program and Course Search

 A. ADVANCE CREDIT

-1. Transfer credit in first and second year UAS courses will be given for equivalent courses taken in the last ten years (five years recommended for Biology) from an accredited post-secondary institution.
-All prerequisite courses require a minimum grade of 60%.
-Students who have completed such course(s) more than ten years earlier (five years recommended for Biology) require permission from the School Chair to receive transfer credit at Selkirk College.
+1. Transfer credit for individual courses which form a part of the Rural Pre-Medicine Program will be given for equivalent courses taken in the last five years from an accredited post-secondary institution, provided a grade of 60% or better was achieved.
+Applicants who have completed such course(s) more than five years earlier require permission from the School Chair to receive transfer credit at Selkirk College.
+Applicants should be aware that Selkirk College cannot guarantee that subsequent receiving institutions will honour transfer credits which have been accepted by Selkirk College.

 .